 Then there are ReCommerce (Resale Commerce) models like thredUP and RealReal that are selling secondhand clothes to consumers at high margins – they tap into the sustainability category as well, but only sell Resale garments.

-We won’t analyze ReCommerce in this post (see above link or the thredUP IPO analysis), we only mention it to say that there is crossover between the secondhand/vintage market and what is defined as ‘sustainable fashion.’
+We won’t analyze ReCommerce in this post, we only mention it to say that there is crossover between the secondhand/vintage market and what is defined as ‘sustainable fashion.’
 Both models – e-Tailers and the Platforms – can use these categories of products to bolster their own product mix and overall strategy, but it doesn’t change the business model overall.

 The data presented below is hypothetical and used only to give a picture of the mechanics of the business model.